 “Not again.
 No more.”
 Such is the pledge of Meyer Offerman, a Holocaust survivor, and leader of a gang of vigilante Nazi hunters, as he outlines their mission to his new recruit.
 And it is a strong sentiment.
-It is this vibe—keeping the worst of the worst from rising again—that makes Amazon Prime’s new original series Hunters feel weighty.
-Delivered by Al Pacino and wrapped in uber stylish production values channeling full 1970s vibes is what makes it fun and an anticipated premiere on February 21.
+It is this vibe—keeping the worst of the worst from rising again—that makes Prime Video’s original series Hunters feel weighty.
+Delivered by Al Pacino and wrapped in uber-stylish production values channeling full 1970s vibes is what makes it fun.
+And, despite mixed reviews and a nearly three-year hiatus, Hunters is back for season 2, premiering Friday, January 13, on Prime Video.
+Read on for more on how to watch.

 How to watch Hunters